Skip to content

 Claude Code

 Claude Code is the primary integration target for CCE.
-Setup creates MCP configuration, an instruction file, and optional session hooks.
+Setup creates MCP configuration, an instruction file, session hooks, and memory capture hooks.

 Terminal window